 - Child specialists

 There are a few potential drawbacks to consider.
-With a collaborative divorce, you and your spouse must commit to the process.
-If you fail to agree in all key areas, making litigation necessary, you both have to retain new attorneys and start over with a litigated divorce.
-Many judges will also refuse to accept a collaborative divorce agreement if your relationship has a history of domestic violence.
+First, with a collaborative divorce, you and your spouse must commit to the process.
+If you fail to agree in all key areas, making litigation necessary, you must both retain new attorneys and start over with a litigated divorce.

-With divorce mediation, you both work with a trained neutral mediator who helps you come to an agreement on all major aspects of your divorce.
+With divorce mediation, you both work with a trained neutral mediator who helps you agree on all significant aspects of your divorce.
 While many mediators are attorneys, this is not a requirement.
-Both you and your spouse still retain and consult with your own attorneys while mediation is taking place and prior to signing the divorce agreement.
+Both you and your spouse still retain and consult with your own attorneys while mediation occurs and before signing the divorce agreement.

 Like collaborative divorce, mediation is beneficial in that your co-parenting relationship with your former spouse is likely to be more positive, an outcome that is also beneficial for the children.
-It is also purely voluntary, which means that neither of you is bound by the mediator’s suggestions.
+However, it is also purely voluntary, meaning the mediator’s suggestions bind neither of you.

 Although beneficial, mediated divorce does not suit all situations.
-If you and your spouse cannot communicate civilly or you don’t trust him or her to voluntarily disclose all financial information, litigated divorce may be the best option.
+If you and your spouse cannot communicate civilly or you don’t trust them to disclose all financial information, litigated divorce voluntarily may be the best option.

-Litigated divorce remains the most common, although it is important to remember that “litigation” is not necessarily synonymous with “bitter courtroom battle.”
-You can be in complete agreement in most areas, but if you cannot come to terms on an important factor, such as the amount of alimony or all the details of the parenting plan, the court is there to make a decision.
+Litigated divorce remains the most common, but remember that “litigation” is not necessarily synonymous with “bitter courtroom battle.”
+You can be in complete agreement in most areas, but if you cannot come to terms with an important factor, such as the amount of alimony or all the details of the parenting plan, the court is there to decide.

 Let’s keep you moving forward.